Alone (Masayoshi Takana album) Alone is the 10th studio album by Masayoshi Takanaka, released by Kitty Records on 10 December 1981

 The next couple days I just took pretty chill, wandered around the imperial palace a bit, drank some matcha, visited Meiji Jingu and the neighboring Harajuku :) Harajuku was WAY too chaotic for me though,

-Takeshita street, apparently it used to be more chill once upon a time, but now it's STUPIDLY busy with tourists, me included.
+especially Takeshita street, apparently it used to be more chill once upon a time, but now it's STUPIDLY busy with tourists, me included.

 It's meant to be a more "trendy" "fashion" center of Tokyo, and I can